CescaNeri/DataMining-MachineLearning/data-mining/clustering/clustering.md

 The k-means algorithm does not achieve good results when natural clusters have:

-- Different size (the value of SSE to the identification of centroids so as to have clusters of the same size if the clusters are not well-separates)
+- Different size (the value of SSE leads to the identification of centroids so as to have clusters of the same size if the clusters are not well-separates)
 - Different density (more dense clusters lead to smaller intra-cluster distances, so less dense areas require more medians to minimize the total value of SSE)
 - Non-globular shape (SSE is based on an Euclidean distance that does not take into account the shape of objects)
 - Data contains outliers